craig-davis/tyme2-standup/README.md

 #### 4. Setup projects and tasks
 You are free to setup your projects and tasks however you'd like.
 Keep in mind that the reporter will include the task name in the summary.
-I have a fairly extensive setup.
-Here's [a preview of my setup](docs/projects.png).
-Ive found that this works for me and gives me nice charts and reports on the things that I've been working on.
+I have [a fairly extensive setup](docs/projects.png).
+I've found that this works for me and gives me nice charts and reports on the things that I've been working on.
 Tyme2 is a little more aimed at contractors than at individuals, so I tend to think of each major project as a client.